 I don’t like death, for all that it’s an inevitable consequence of living, for all that we’re dying from the moment we arrive here on earth.
 For all I keep it in reserve as an escape option.

-We are marked for death from the beginning; we are mortal, after all.
-Coming to terms, accepting and living with the truth of our mortality is difficult; I talk a good talk but the reality of death is harder to deal with.
+We’re marked for death from the moment we arrive; we’re mortal, after all.
+Coming to terms with that, accepting and living the truth of our mortality is difficult; I talk the good talk, but the reality of death is hard to deal with. [i]

-Still, I wouldn’t condemn anyone to eternal life, even those I love more than life itself; it is the finite nature of our existence that makes moments precious.
+Even so, I wouldn’t condemn anyone to eternal life.
+It’s the finite nature of existence that makes moments precious.

-And yet, I’m tired of people going.
-I am sick of the phone calls that let me know another one has bitten the dust.
-My parents’ friends are departing this mortal coil at an ever-increasing pace.
-It’s kind of freaking me out.
-Philosophical acceptance is far easier in the abstract.
-I don’t like the crows circling ever closer.
+But I’m tired of people going.
+I am sick of learning another one has bitten the dust.
+My parents’ friends are departing this mortal coil at an increasing pace, and I don’t like it.
+Philosophical acceptance is easier in the abstract.

 One of the last of my father’s friends died last night.
-His circle has shrunk so much it is almost non-existence.
+Dad’s circle has shrunk to almost non-existent.
 It’s a scary thing to realize your father is standing alone.
-It is scary witnessing his despondence.
+It hurts my heart to witness his despondence.

 Robert went in his sleep, no long illness, no prolonged period of distress.
 May we all be so blessed.

-Death I think is fairly easy on the ones who’ve gone – they’ve “shucked this mortal coil”, after all – but those of us left behind feel their loss and their absence.
+Death is easier on the ones who’ve gone – they’ve simply shucked this mortal coil: those of us left have to experience the loss and their absence.